The federal energy tax credits have expired

 West Virginia: Mountains, coal country, and cheap electricity.

 Charleston gets 4,600 heating degree days.
 Electricity costs $0.12/kWh.
 Natural gas runs $1.20/therm.
 Mountainous terrain means some areas get colder, some milder.
-Appalachian Power offers heat pump rebates up to $850, and the federal credit helps.
+Appalachian Power offers heat pump rebates up to $850, and with the federal credit gone since the end of 2025 that rebate is the whole incentive.

 Heat pumps work fine in most of West Virginia.
 If you're in the valleys (Huntington, Charleston), payback is 7-9 years.
 Higher elevations need cold-climate models.
 The big opportunity: If you're heating with propane or oil (common in rural WV), switching to a heat pump saves $1,000-1,600/year.
 That's a no-brainer.